VladimirMarkelov/haku/docs/faq.md

 variables are a special case.
 If a variable is not initialized by a script, its value is read from environment variable (transparent usage of environment variables).
 E.g., in Linux the name of environment variable is case sensitive.
 Hence there is discrepancy.

+### Why powershell is default on Windows instead of cmd.exe

+Shell `cmd.exe` does not support the standard Unix way of escaping quotes.
+So, a command with quotes inside(e.g., to pass a name of a file with spaces) most probably fails. `Powershell` does not have this issue, so a command with quotes must work as expected.